 Site Reason potential for adverse effects on integrity identified Status of any related proposal Presence of buildings (including light pollution) Domestic cat predation Noise pollution Overall conclusion The potential for development at Lakenheath, including the current proposal for this site, to have in combination effects on Breckland SPA has been ruled out by reliance on a EIA Screening Direction by the Secretary of State (dated 20/5/2016) which considers all of the allocated sites and those identified by the in combination assessment and states that in consultation with Natural England it is concluded that would not affect the integrity of Breckland SPA.
 The fact that Natural England's opinion on this matter is not altered by the most recent (2011-2015) stone curlew nesting attempts data is confirmed by its email to FHDC dated 22/7/2016.
 Generic protection is also provided by policies CS2 and DM10, as outlined earlier in this section.
 Conclusion: The allocation will not result in cat predation effects alone or in combination.
-SA8(a) Rabbit Hill Covert, Approximately two thirds of site (the eastern part) Planning permission The site is within 1,300- 1,400 m of a stone curlew The site is within 1,300- 1,400 m of a stone curlew The amount of noise generated by this development is unlikely Adverse effect on the integri
+SA8(a) Rabbit Approximately two thirds Planning The site is within 1,300- The site is within 1,300- The amount of noise generated Adverse effect